genepattern/Single.Cell.ssGSEA/docs/v1/index.md

 1. input_file
     This is the Seurat RDS file from the Seurat.Clustering module which will be read in.
 2. chip_file
     * This parameter’s drop-down allows you to select CHIP files from the [Molecular Signatures Database (MSigDB)](https://www.gsea-msigdb.org/gsea/msigdb/index.jsp) on the GSEA website.
 This drop-down provides access to only the most current version of MSigDB.
-You can also upload your own gene set file(s) in [CHIP](https://software.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats#CHIP:_Chip_file_format_.28.2A.chip.29)
+You can also upload your own gene set file(s) in [CHIP](https://software.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats#CHIP:_Chip_file_format_.28.2A.chip.29) format.
 3. gene_set_database_file
     * This parameter’s drop-down allows you to select gene sets from the [Molecular Signatures Database (MSigDB)](https://www.gsea-msigdb.org/gsea/msigdb/index.jsp) on the GSEA website.
 This drop-down provides access to only the most current version of MSigDB.
 You can also upload your own gene set file(s) in [GMT](https://software.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats#GMT:_Gene_Matrix_Transposed_file_format_.28.2A.gmt.29) format.
     * If you want to use files from an earlier version of MSigDB you will need to download them from the archived releases on the [website](https://www.gsea-msigdb.org/gsea/downloads.jsp).